 Tad Bartlett practices in the fields of complex commercial litigation, land damage and property rights litigation, and appellate advocacy.

 Since joining Jones Swanson in 2009, Tad has handled complex partnership disputes, Federal RICO and state racketeering claims, unfair trade practices claims and preferential rights disputes.
-He also directs Jones Swanson’s appellate-related matters for both the commercial and environmental litigation groups, and has worked steadily on behalf of the Southeast Louisiana Flood Protection Authority–East to hold oil and gas companies accountable for their role in coastal land loss.
+He also directs Jones Swanson’s appellate-related matters for both the commercial and environmental litigation groups, and worked on behalf of the Southeast Louisiana Flood Protection Authority–East to hold oil and gas companies accountable for their role in coastal land loss.

 Tad began his practice as a judicial clerk for the Hon.
 James L. Dennis of the U.S. Court of Appeals for the Fifth Circuit.
 He then practiced in the environmental law group at the law firm of Liskow & Lewis, in the surety litigation firm of Krebs, Farley & Pelleteri, and as a solo appellate practitioner, before joining Jones Swanson.